mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 beta: false
 navigationTitle: Back up and restore
 title: Back up and restore
-excerpt: Back up and restore Kommander data and your Konvoy cluster
+excerpt: Back up and restore Kommander data and your DKP cluster
 menuWeight: 60
 ---